Employer of Record in Germany

 Annual Leave and Company Policies In Germany

 Germany has a well-regulated leave policy that ensures employees receive adequate time off for rest, health, and family responsibilities.
 Full-time employees are entitled to a minimum of 20 working days of paid annual leave per year, based on a five-day workweek, excluding public holidays.
 In addition to annual leave, employees benefit from paid sick leave for up to six weeks per illness, with full salary coverage by the employer.
-Maternity leave includes 14 weeks of paid leave, while parental leave allows up to three years per child, with financial support from the government.
+Maternity leave includes 14 weeks of paid leave (six weeks before and eight weeks after birth, with extensions for premature or multiple births), while parental leave allows up to three years per child (until the child turns 8 years old), with financial support from the government.

 Employers in Germany must comply with strict labor laws governing leave entitlements, ensuring employees receive their statutory benefits.
 Part-time employees are granted proportional leave based on their working hours.
 While there is no statutory paternity leave, fathers can take advantage of shared parental leave.
 Other types of leave, such as bereavement or emergency leave, depend on employer agreements or collective bargaining contracts.
 To maintain compliance and employee satisfaction, businesses should clearly outline leave policies, stay updated on legal changes, and maintain accurate leave records.